Brand Growth & SEO

 Segmentation is Key

 The more targeted your audiences, the more relevant your ads can be.
 Not all site visitors are equal; it goes without saying.
-A user who spent 10 minutes on a website is not equal to one who bounced after 10 seconds.
+A user who spends 10 minutes on a website is not equivalent to one who bounces after 10 seconds.

 Dynamic Ads

-These automatically change their content given the products or pages the user viewed on your site.
+These automatically update their content based on the products or pages the user viewed on your site.
 They're highly relevant and can increase conversions by many times.

 Burn Pixel